-• When we receive the evidence showing your copayment or coinsurance level, we will update our system so that you can pay the correct copayment or coinsurance when you get your next prescription at the pharmacy.
-If you overpay your copayment or coinsurance, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment or we will offset future copayments or coinsurance.
-If the pharmacy hasn't collected a copayment or coinsurance from you and is carrying your copayment or coinsurance as a debt owed by you, we may make the payment directly to the pharmacy.
+• When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+If you overpay your copayment, we will reimburse you.
+Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
+If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
-Please contact Customer Care if you have questions.
-(Phone numbers for Customer Care are located in Section 1 of this chapter.)
+Please contact Customer Care if you have questions (phone numbers are printed on the back cover of this booklet).